This Is The Website of the Novelist and Story writer, Jeffrey Ford

-A Natural History of Hell -- Small Beer Press, coming July, 2016
+A Natural History of Hell -- Small Beer Press July, 2016

-A Natural History of Hell is my forthcoming collection from Small Beer Press due out in July of 2016.
+A Natural History of Hell is my new collection from Small Beer Press.
 It contains 13 stories.
 Here's a little write-up of it

 Emily Dickinson takes a carriage ride with Death.
 A couple are invited over to a neighbor's daughter's exorcism.
 A country witch with a sea-captain's head in a glass globe intercedes on behalf of abused and abandoned children.
 In July of 1915, in Hardin County, Ohio, a boy sees ghosts.
 Explore contemporary natural history in a baker's dozen of exhilarating visions.